The purest form of a Forex broker? An honest opinion on the ECN model

 To begin with, we would like to emphasize that we do not consider the 'ECN vs STP' paradigm to be constructive.
 The main difference between ECN and STP broker models lies in the transaction routing.
 But here's the thing — the ECN/STP model turns this difference into an advantage.

 So what is ECN in a nutshell?
-The ECN, or electronic communication network model, as a rule, is based on a technological solution, which provides matching orders of all network participants, including banks, centralized exchanges, companies providing services on OTC, as well as private clients.
+The ECN, or electronic communication network model, as a rule, is based on a technological solution, which provides matching orders of all network participants, including banks, centralized platforms, companies providing services on OTC, as well as private clients.

 The concept of STP means that the broker sends all orders to external execution without interfering with the process, and all transactions are performed at maximum speed.
 An ECN/STP broker, therefore, takes the best of both worlds, generating quality internal liquidity and having access to risk hedging from external sources.